Avaiga/taipy-doc/docs/manuals/gui/user_binding.md

 ```

 When this program runs (and a Web browser is directed to the running server), the
-root page displays the value of the variable _x_, directly from your code.
+root page displays the value of the variable _x_, as it was defined your code.

 ## Expressions